Skip to content

 • Offer posts for promotions and discounts

-Keep posts concise (between 150-300 words), include compelling visuals, and add clear calls-to-action.
-Restaurant owners might post daily specials, fitness centres can promote new classes, and retail shops should showcase new arrivals or seasonal sales.
+Keep posts short (between 150-300 words), use strong visuals, and add a clear call to action.
+Restaurants might post daily specials.
+Fitness centres can promote new classes.
+Retail shops can showcase new arrivals or seasonal sales.

-Posts remain visible for seven days (or until the event date), so maintain a regular posting schedule to keep your profile active and engaging.
+Posts stay visible for seven days (or until the event date).
+Post regularly to keep your profile active and engaging.

-Google Posts function like mini social media updates within your Business Profile.
+Google Posts work like mini social media updates inside your Business Profile.

 Byter DigitalDigital Marketing